Crane Fly vs. Mosquito: How to Tell Them Apart (ID Guide)

 What Do Crane Flies Eat?

-A crane fly has four stages in its life cycle:
+A crane fly goes through four life stages:

 Are Crane Flies Dangerous?